Gas Regulators and Gas Isolation Valves - What are they and are they necessary?

 - Accessible to enable quick isolation of the gas supply

 Where do gas regulators and isolation valves need to be located?

 According to the Australian and New Zealand gas standards, gas regulators as well as isolation valves must be ‘accessible’ which is defined as:

 Access can be gained without hazard or undue difficulty for inspection, repair, testing, renewal and operational purposes.

-As an example, we oftentimes at Appliance Fixer find cooktop gas regulators/isolation valves located behind an oven underneath the cooktop.
+As an example, we oftentimes at Oven Fixer find cooktop gas regulators/isolation valves located behind an oven underneath the cooktop.

 It may initially make sense to put the regulator in this location as it’s neat and tucked away, however, the VBA (Victorian Building Authority) deem this inaccessible as ovens are heavy and cannot be moved easily.